Massachusetts PFAS and Your Health Study

 Ayer: Adults (ages 18+) and children (ages 4-17) who lived in Ayer between May 2006 and February 2018.
 Children whose mothers lived in Ayer between May 2006 and February 2018, prior to their child’s birth, may also be eligible to participate.

-- Provide a blood sample, urine sample, and body measurements during a scheduled visit to our study’s office.
+• Provide a blood sample, urine sample, and body measurements.

-- Complete a neurobehavioral assessment, which includes a series of learning and memory games, during a second scheduled visit to our office (children and adolescents).
+• Complete a neurobehavioral assessment that included a series of learning and memory games (children and adolescents only).

-Adult participants will receive up to $50 in gift cards and children will receive up to $75 in gift cards for completing all parts of the study.
+Adult participants received up to $50 in gift cards and children received up to $75 in gift cards for completing all parts of the study.
 Participants will also receive their blood test results.

 Our study is no longer accepting new participants.
 To reach the study team, please contact: